GDX-X/PFS-BatchKit-Manager/README.md

 6) In OPL Go to `Settings` > `Enable Write Operation` `ON` Select `OK` For save

-7) Still in OPL Go to `Network Settings` and write down the `IP Address` Now go back to the menu and `Start NBD Server`
+7) Still in OPL Go to `Network Settings` and write down the `IP Address` Now go back to the menu and Go to `Start NBD Server` (if it works, the following message should appear `NBD Server Running...`)

 8) Now In PFS Batchkit Manager Go to `Advanced menu` > `HDDManagement` > `NBD Server` > `Mount Device`

 9) Type in the IP address of your PS2 that you wrote down
-(From the time you start the NBD Server, you have approximately 20-30 seconds to enter the IP Address into PFS Batchkit Manager.)

 10) Normally if all goes well, your hard drive should be connected to your pc as local hard drive
 (You can check in `Show list of mounted devices`)